gravitational/teleport/rfd/0172-tbot-ssh-muxer.md

 Upon start, the service will write a SSH config to a configured destination.
 This SSH config should be used by OpenSSH to leverage the service.

-Once initialized, the service will open a Unix socket.
+Once initialized, the service will listen on a Unix socket.
 Upon connection to this socket, the client will write a short message containing the target host and port.
 The service will then establish the connection, and then begin forwarding data between the socket and the upstream connection.